eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/architecture-and-reference-framework-main.md

 article 5c, cybersecurity risks and threats associated with the Wallet Solutions will be identified.
-Here, a risk-based approach is envisioned as the basis for certification by Member States, ensuring that the Wallet Solutions uphold confidentiality, availability and strong safeguards for User privacy and data protection.
+Here, a risk-based approach is envisioned as the basis for certification by Member States, ensuring that the Wallet Solutions uphold confidentiality, availability, and strong safeguards for User privacy and data protection.
 This is inspired by known processes, such as for the General Data Protection Regulation ([GDPR](https://eur-lex.europa.eu/eli/reg/2016/679/oj)) and related Data Protection Impact Assessments (DPIA).